evariste-club/evariste-club/README.md

 # Hello

 We're the math club of IIITD!
-Managed by @T-Cent
+We are planning to host CTFs in the style of our POTWs.
+Hence, the website will be used as a leaderboard.